The answer to this commonly asked question…

 It really depends on you and your ex-partner’s existing relationship.

-One of the most common questions we get asked is “how much does it cost to separate or divorce?”.
-The answer to this really depends on you and your partner.
-If you can work through your separation in a calm and amicable way, the cost will be far less and you will likely reach an outcome and agreement much faster.
+If you are able to work through your separation in a calm and relatively amicable way, the cost will generally be far less and you will likely reach an agreement much faster.

 It explains the cost and timeframe for:

-- Going to court, where you need legal advisors and barristers to represent you
+- Going to Court, where you need legal advisors and Barristers to represent you

-According to Money Magazine, the average cost is between $50,000 – $100,000 and can take up to 3 years if going through to court.
-The alternative, done through an amicable pathway such as guided separation, can cost as little at $5,000 – $15,000 and be resolved quickly and amicably with the decisions in your hands.
+According to Money Magazine, the average cost is between $50,000 and $100,000 and can take up to 3 years if going through to Court.